 Meet the 2019 EcoCity Edmonton Grant Recipients

-The EcoCity Edmonton Grant Program exist to help support the City of Edmonton’s goal of reducing greenhouse gas emissions by 35 per cent by 2035.
+The EcoCity Edmonton Grant Program exists to help support the City of Edmonton’s goal of reducing greenhouse gas emissions by 35 per cent by 2035.
 Edmontonians have an important role in reducing our contribution to climate change and preparing locally for future climactic changes and events.
 These grants invest in citizen-led urban solutions to climate change and are available to nonprofits, community leagues, schools and charities.

 Meet the 2019 EcoCity Edmonton grant recipients, and be sure to click through their profiles to learn more about the people and organizations accelerating climate action in Edmonton.